 Also, never listen to music to drown out background noise.
 Music is too loud when your ears start feeling uncomfortable and you can no longer hear external sounds while wearing your headphones.
 When the person next to you can hear the music even when you are wearing headphones, then it is obviously very loud for you.

 - Keep your ears dry and avoid using cotton swabs.
 Ear infections can be caused by water entering your ears because it can be the carrier of bacteria.
 Ear infections can also damage your hearing so you can avoid this by preventing water from entering your ears.
-If you frequently swim, you should invest on a swimmer’s ear plugs because they can keep water from your ears while you swim.
+If you frequently swim, you should invest in a swimmer’s earplugs because they can keep water from your ears while you swim.